 The strategy will be to support Cambridge's economy, offering a wide range of employment opportunities, with particular emphasis on growth of the Cambridge Cluster of knowledge-based industries and institutions and other existing clusters in the city, building on existing strengths in 'knowledge-based' activities.
 Proposals that help reinforce the existing high technology and research cluster of Cambridge will be supported.
-The Council will work closely with relevant partners, including the universities and the Greater Cambridge-Greater Peterborough Enterprise Partnership, to attract employment in such activities.
-Employment development will be focused on the urban area, areas of major change, opportunity areas and the city centre.
+The Council will work closely with relevant partners, including the universities and The Business Board, to attract employment in such activities.
+Employment development will be focused on the urban area, Areas of Major Change, Opportunity Areas and the city centre.